Search:

 The present configuration covers systems within iastate.edu and any of its subdomains.
 If there is a need to add other domains, that can be done with one caveat.
 Iowa State University must be the administrative authority of record for the domain.
 When an InCommon registration officer calls the phone number listed in the WHOIS information for the domain in question, they must find that ISU staff have the authority to act for the domain.

-At this point, you may ask "So now that I've been made a DRAO, what do I do?"
-Documentation, demos, and a pointer to the CSM login page can all be found at the InCommon Certificate Service web site.
+At this point, you may ask “So now that I’ve been made a DRAO, what do I do?”
+Documentation and demos can be found at the InCommon Certificate Service web site.
 Go to InCommon Federation and select Certificate Service from the menu.
-One of the first things you should do is login to the CSM and change your password.